uTox/uTox/docs/INSTALL.md

 ### Slackware

-If you use Slackware you can download the slack build from here: https://slackbuilds.org/repository/14.2/network/uTox/
+If you use Slackware you can download the slack build from [here](https://slackbuilds.org/repository/14.2/network/uTox/).

 ### Other distributions